BenBenBenB/hackmt-truck-sim-tracker-api/README.md

 # truck-sim-tracker
-An app to help track progress on Steam achievements in American Truck Stimulator.
+Created for HackMT 2024.
+An API for an app that helps track progress on Steam achievements in American Truck Stimulator.
+See UI [here](https://github.com/BenBenBenB/hackmt-truck-sim-tracker-ui).